HIGHLY SPECIALISED MUSCULOSKELETAL PHYSIOTHERAPIST POST BAND 7

 EPUT was part of the NHS England First Contact Practitioner (FCP) national pilot, with plans to develop this service further.
 This is likely to offer further clinical opportunities.

-In addition to developing managerial skills the post holder will be able to continue to develop their clinical skills through working with Advanced Practitioners and internal training programs as well as support with external courses.
+In addition to developing managerial skills the post holder will be able to continue to develop their clinical skills through working with Advanced Practitioners and internal training programmes as well as support with external courses.

 Flexible working will be considered but days of working must include a Friday.